 So let’s see if I can translate the translation.

 Writing in Latin, Luther said in 1537 to an academic colleague from Wittenberg who was also his pastor, “Christi summus in nominativo et genitivo.”
 This Pelikan translates as, “we are Christs — with and without the apostrophe.”
 Now I don’t read medieval dog-Latin, which is the language that 16th-century academics ordinarily used to communicate with each other, but I did recognize the names of the Latin nominative and genitive cases.
-I had to learn their counterparts in Anglo-Saxon, and they correspond to the subject and possessive in modern English.
+In grad school I had to learn their counterparts in Anglo-Saxon, and they correspond to the subject and possessive in modern English.

 And that, I think, is brilliant.